ai-hero-dev/cohort-002-skill-building/exercises/10-human-in-the-loop-project-work/10.03-filtering-tool-groups-on-the-frontend/explainer/readme.md

 Let's set up the app configuration system with type definitions and helper functions to manage tool filtering and app selection.

+Recommendation: cherry-pick this commit, then carefully examine it.
+It creates the structure which we're going to rely on in the next couple of commits.
+Finally, tweak it.
+The commit assumes you're using Google Calendar and Google Tasks, so you'll need to tweak it to your own tools.

 ### Steps To Complete

 #### Creating the apps configuration file